jpdillingham/NLog.RealtimeLogger/README.md

 The variable ```logHistoryLimit``` is used to initialize the value of the ```LogHistoryLimit``` property.
 This can be changed by editing the class, or ```LogHistoryLimit``` can be changed programmatically at runtime.

+# Notes

+If the ```async``` option is used for NLog targets, the log event will not fire precisely in real time.
+It would be a good idea to use the ```AsyncWrapper``` functionality described [here](https://github.com/nlog/NLog/wiki/AsyncWrapper-target) to limit the asynchronous execution to only those targets that need it.